 Posted in Government, Psychology, Society, US Politics, Violence

 Tagged anxiety, centering, escapism, meditation, Opinion, politics, Racism, society, Trump, Violence, Xenophobia

 So the Muslim travel ban that isn’t Muslim and isn’t a ban, according to Trump, though sometimes it is–the ban on refugees from several majority Muslim countries–is supposedly meant to keep America safe from Muslim extremists who aim to kill us.
 It has been pointed out ad nauseam that no refugees from those countries have killed anyone in America in at least twenty years.
 Continue reading

-Posted in Emigration / Immigration, Government, Politics, Society, Violence
+Posted in Emigration / Immigration, Government, Society, US Politics, Violence

 My friend and neighbor had a dilemma two days ago.
 He wanted to “like” my post to support my family going to the march, but he himself has started holding meetings in Austin to discuss how we can bring back the civil discourse, and my last post wasn’t that civil.
 Continue reading

 Posted in Language, Media, Psychology, Society, US Politics

 Tagged civil discourse, misogyny, Opinion, politics, Presidential Election 2016, presidential inauguration 2017, Racism, society, Trump